AIForces/AIForces/docs/source/problemsetting.rst

               ├── visualizer-rus.html
               └── visualizer-rus.js

-However, you can use your own structure (but it's not recommended) and describe it in the ``problem.yaml``.
+You can use your own folder structure (it's not recommended) and describe it in the ``problem.yaml``.

 Problem consists of the following parts: